 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Place a large bucket of transportation toys to the left of your setup.
+- Place a large bucket of transportation toys to the left of your setup.
 Why place it on the left?
-Read about why HERE.
+Read about why items go to the left HERE.

 Ideally, that quick prompt is all you need to get started.
 Sometimes, he may need a little more.